 Further information on editing Toplists can be found in PRTG Manual: Toplists.

-- Or: If you do not need long-term accounting data for each PC, and only want to know the current and recent traffic by IP, you can create just one Packet Sniffer sensor and enable the Toplist feature based on IP.
+- Or: If you do not need long-term accounting data for each PC, and only want to know the current and recent traffic by IP address, you can create just one Packet Sniffer sensor and enable the Toplist feature based on IP address.

 Note: If you have several switches/routers, you may not see all traffic if you only monitor one device.

 Once the relevant sensors have been defined, you can differentiate between bandwidth usage either by comparing the individual sensor data or by monitoring the Toplist entries.
 Toplists also include an option to show data sorted by previous periods (15 minutes by default).
 This allows you to determine at a glance which machines or users are using more or less bandwidth than in prior scans.
 Furthermore, Toplists can include listings of visited IP addresses (optionally, DNS resolution can be turned on in the Toplist settings).
 This allows you to determine which machine or user accessed which server or website.

 Note: PRTG cannot block access to any specific IP range, domain, DNS, or website.

 Note: To monitor network traffic by IP address or protocol used by a shared internet connection or leased line, select filtering to exclude LAN IP addresses.

 - PRTG Manual: Filter Rules for Flow, IPFIX, and Packet Sniffer Sensors

 - PRTG Manual: Channel Definitions for Flow, IPFIX, and Packet Sniffer Sensors